-After a recent location scouting jaunt for a client, it not only dawned on us how much pavement we pounded scouring blocks of D.C. neighborhoods, but how easy it was to cover so much ground when we focused more on the stories our surroundings revealed rather than the number of miles we were hoofing it.
+After a recent location scouting trip for a client, it not only dawned on us how much pavement we pounded scouring blocks of D.C. neighborhoods, but how effortless it was to cover so much ground when we focused on the infinite stories around us rather than the number of miles we were hoofing it.
 Not that we checked but we’re almost certain we shed a few pounds in two days.
 That wasn’t the goal of course.
 It was just easier to get in and out of where we needed by foot.
 We all felt great afterward and maybe it was the crisp air or glowing sunlight but we were also overcome by a flood of ideas bursting out of seemingly nowhere.
 Well, apparently it wasn’t from nowhere.
 Looking up a hunch, sure enough, there is proof that creativity increases with a good walk.
 Already cited by health professionals as mood elevating, along with a host of other health benefits, there is research proving that a brisk walk actually gets your creative juices flowing.
 Ah ha!

 Of course, not everyone is fortunate to get outdoors during the workday but for those who can, don’t take for granted just how beneficial it can be, especially in the middle of a slump.
 In fact, we could all be doing more to take our work outdoors more often.
 Here are just a few reasons why: